-vii.
 Appoint a referee scheduler who shall be responsible for scheduling a referee and two (2) referee assistants for each game.

-viii.
-Pay referees and assistant referees for each game.
+Pay match officials for each game.

-ix.
-Provide enough suitable game balls for each game.
+Provide 3 suitable game balls for each game.

-x.
-Work with Island Cup Committee to organize medal and trophy presentations.
+Work with the Regional Organizing Committee to organize medal and trophy presentations.

-b.
-District (UISA & LISA) Obligations

-i.
-Hosting Grant?
-Will check with BCSA to see if this will / what be available?
-Does UISA & LISA need to contribute and what will that contribution look like?

-ii.
-Medals and trophies

-iii.
-Printed programs

-iv.
-Reimbursement of referee fees.

 3) Team Eligibility

 a.
-Declarations/Entry Deadlines
+Declaration / Entry Deadlines

 i.
-The Island Cup Championships shall be open to any affiliated Tier 3 or Tier 4 level youth team as declared on entry forms and with registration fees submitted by December 1st in the current coastal playing season provided the team, or teams, have played in properly constituted league matches and are not under suspension from district or authorized leagues.
+The Island Cup shall be open to any affiliated Tier 3 or Tier 4 level youth team as declared on entry forms submitted by January 15th in the current coastal playing season provided the team, or teams, have played in properly constituted league matches and are not under suspension from district or authorized leagues.

 ii.
-The Island Cup Committee will use the declaration information supplied by December 1st from the island districts to establish the declaration of teams entering the Island Cup.
+The Regional Organizing Committee will use the declaration information supplied by January 15th from the island districts to establish the declaration of teams entering the Island Cup.
 This list will be confirmed with LISA & UISA before the prior to the start of the competition.

 iii.
-Final rosters will be limited to players properly registered with the team.
-For Districts with teams wishing to advance to Provincial B Cup, the District bonds are to be received in BC Soccer office by the dates established by the Board, or teams will not be eligible for Provincial Championships.

-b.
-Girls and Boys Island Cup

-i.
-The two Island districts play in-district to identify their two representatives qualifying in each age group.

-ii.
-Each district, through their own internal established play down format, has the ability to identify their respective district representatives in each of the recognized Island Cup age groups.

-iii.
-At U14-18, one Island team may enter the Provincial B Cup in each age group/gender.
-The “Island Cup Champion” will enter the Provincial Cup B Competition if they have declared their intention to do so prior to the December 1st declaration date.

-iv.
-If no teams declare their intentions to play in the Provincial B Cup Championship, then no team will advance from the Island Cup to Provincial B Cup.

-v.
-If a team declares their intent to play at Provincial B Cup and succeeds in winning the Island Cup but does not fulfill their obligation to go the Provincial Championship then a team must be selected to be the island representative.
-This provincial qualifying spot will fall to the runner up at Island Cup.
-If the second place team declines the opportunity to represent the Island Region, the qualifying spot will go to the 3rd place team and subsequently to the 4th place team if the third place team declines the opportunity.

-v.
-There will be no U13 participation in Island Cup as there is no competitive league at the U13 level and therefore there will be no Island representation at the U13 at Provincial B Cup.
+Each district shall be responsible for determining which teams shall represent them at the Island Cup.

 4) Player Eligibility

 a.
 Registration

 i.
 Players must be registered or reinstated as a youth from adult player or transferred to a team seven days prior to taking part in that team’s qualification or Island Cup games, as per the transfer and reinstatement rules outlined in the BC Soccer Rules and Regulations.
 Players must also have played at least one league game with that team before playing in District play down or Island Cup games.

+ii.
+All players must be registered seven (7) days before taking part in the Island Cup.

 b.
-Age Eligibility Chart
+ID Cards

+i.
+All players playing in the Island Cup must have a current BC Soccer Photo Identification Card

+ii.
+Online ID cards will be acceptable as will hard copies of ID cards.